Ponchest/kotlin/plugins/js-plain-objects/README.md

 ## Plugin overview

-The plugin helps to create type-safe plain JavaScript objects.
-To introduce a type of object, the user should describe it with an `external interface` annotated with `JsPlainObject`.
+The `js-plain-objects` plugin helps you to create type-safe plain JavaScript objects.
+To create a plain JavaScript object, declare an [external interface](https://kotlinlang.org/docs/wasm-js-interop.html#external-interfaces) and annotate it with `@JsPlainObject`.
-Example:
+For example:
 ```kotlin
 @JsPlainObject
 external interface User {